 The popularity of Myanmar is soaring, so now is the time to go.
 The ‘must sees’ include Yangon, Bagan, Mandalay, Kalaw and Lake Inle.
 You can choose between the beaches of Ngapali or fly on to Malaysia or Thailand for more luxurious beach resort options.

-There are a number of sailing boats and cruises from which to explore the country in the Mergui Archipelago or on the Irrawaddy river.
+There are several sailing boats and cruises from which to explore the country in the Mergui Archipelago or on the Irrawaddy River.
 And even more unspoilt lands exist in the previously inaccessible parts of the Shan and Rakhine states where you can find the long-necked tribes and tattooed faces of the Chin tribes.

 Wix Squared has some exceptional guides to get you under the skin of the country including: